zaynejamilQA/21MarSoftware2Project2/README.md

 1. Follow links (links) and install Selenium and add it along with dependencies into your Sprint Boot project in eclipse.

+2. Depending on your web browser, you will need to install the neccessary driver into the resources folder where your test files are located.
+[Chrome Driver](https://chromedriver.storage.googleapis.com/index.html) - Dependency for chrome web browser

 #### Installing Eclipse IDE

 1. Download the installer using the link - https://www.eclipse.org/downloads/packages/installer